CNG Compressed Natural Gas

 The advantages of CNG are extensive.
 Compressed Natural Gas (CNG) benefits the consumer, producer, environment, economy and the US as a whole.
 Below are some of the advantages of Americans filling up with CNG.

 The consumer fueling with CNG benefits financially when there is a drastic price difference between CNG and gasoline/diesel, which varies.
 The price of CNG will vary from region to region due to a number of different factors.
-However, the Department of Energy’s January 2016 “Clean Cities Alternative Fuel Price Report” stated the nationwide average for a gasoline gallon equivalent (GGE) of CNG to be $2.09, The complete alternative fuel prices for January 2016 are as follows:

 The lifespan of a CNG vehicle is extended.
 This is the result of the combustion of CNG being much cleaner and complete than with gasoline.
 In fact, CNG does not leave behind or generate any carbon during combustion.
 The cleaner operation of CNG can also extend scheduled maintenance and oil changes.